Data Risk Management: Framework, Assessment & Strategies

 12. URLScan.io

-URLScan.io provides free URL and domain analysis with detailed technical breakdowns.
-Submit a URL and the service loads the page in a sandboxed browser, capturing screenshots, network requests, cookies, and JavaScript behavior.
+URLScan.io provides URL and domain analysis with detailed technical breakdowns.
+Submit a URL and the service loads the page in a sandboxed browser, capturing screenshots, network requests, and JavaScript behavior.

-The platform maintains a searchable database of scanned URLs, making it useful for threat research and identifying phishing campaigns targeting multiple organizations.
-Security teams can search for domains similar to their brand to find active threats.
+The platform maintains a searchable database of scanned URLs.
+You can search for domains similar to your brand to find active threats.

 URLScan.io works well for detailed technical analysis during incident investigation and for monitoring broader phishing trends affecting your industry.

 Phishing domains don’t operate in isolation.
-They’re part of attack infrastructure that often appears across multiple channels, including dark web marketplaces and forums where cybercriminals trade tools and stolen data.
+They’re part of attack infrastructure that often appears across multiple channels, including dark web marketplaces where criminals trade tools and stolen data.

 Dark web monitoring scans criminal forums and marketplaces for threats targeting your organization.
-You’ll find stolen credentials, leaked data, and phishing kits being sold or shared before attackers use them against you.
+You’ll find stolen credentials, leaked data, and phishing kits being sold before attackers use them against you.

 The connection between phishing and dark web activity works in both directions.

-Before attacks launch, threat actors often discuss targets, share phishing kits, and coordinate campaigns on dark web forums.
+Before attacks launch, threat actors often discuss targets and share phishing kits on dark web forums.
 Monitoring these channels can reveal attacks in the planning stage before domains are even registered.

 After successful phishing attacks, stolen credentials appear for sale on dark web marketplaces.
-Detecting these listings confirms that employees or customers fell victim to phishing, triggering credential reset procedures before attackers use the stolen data.
+Detecting these listings confirms that employees or customers fell victim.
+That triggers credential reset procedures before attackers use the stolen data.

 Phishing-as-a-service platforms on the dark web provide turnkey attack infrastructure.
-These services include pre-built phishing pages, hosting, and sometimes domain registration.
-Tracking these services helps security teams understand emerging attack techniques.
+These services include pre-built phishing pages and hosting.
+Tracking these services helps you understand emerging attack techniques.

-Compromised credential monitoring complements phishing protection software by addressing the aftermath of successful attacks.
-When credentials stolen through phishing appear in dark web datasets, security teams can force password resets before account takeover occurs.
+Compromised credential monitoring complements phishing protection by addressing the aftermath of successful attacks.
+When credentials stolen through phishing appear in dark web datasets, you can force password resets before account takeover occurs.

-According to the SpyCloud Identity Threat Report 2025, phishing was the leading entry point for ransomware attacks, with 38% of organizations reporting phishing as their most damaging attack type.
+According to the SpyCloud Identity Threat Report 2025, phishing was the leading entry point for ransomware attacks.

 Installing phishing protection software is just the start.
 You need processes that turn alerts into action.